kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  3.md

 ## Making changes to our PSADT package ##

 In "C:\temp\OSCC\copy logs to azure_1.0_x86" you will find a file called : Deploy-Application.PS1 .
-Edit it in whatever editor you prefer and search for the word "FINDME"
+Edit it in whatever editor you prefer.

+Search for the words 'Show-InstallationWelcome'.
+It should be around line 124 and have the following content : Show-InstallationWelcome -CloseApps 'iexplore' -AllowDefer -DeferTimes 3 -CheckDiskSpace -PersistPrompt

+Add the character "#" in front of that line to put it in comment (we don't need it here)

+Then, search for the word "FINDME"

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs29.jpg)
 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs30.jpg)